Site icon She Travels Australia

 How To Travel Australia With Dogs

-Travelling Australia with a dog is growing in popularity, as seen by the numerous Instagram accounts that chronicle pets on holiday and road trips.
+Travelling Australia with a dog is growing in popularity.
+There a numerous Instagram accounts that chronicle pets on holiday and road trips and a variety of domestic pet travel in Australia.

 There’s even a Facebook Group for Travel With Dogs in Australia which is updated every 1 to 2 days!
 A close friend recently traveled from Tasmania to South Australia with her elderly dog, which got me wondering, how easy is it to travel in Australia with a dog?